Vyral/brandon-blackwell/_posts/2018-07-23-will-you-help-us-save-pioneer-park.md

 {% include youtube.html %}

-Pioneer Park has faced a negative community reputation throughout much of its history.
-David Garbett is trying to fix that.
+<p style="text-align: center;"><em>Pioneer Park has faced a negative community reputation throughout much of its history.
+David Garbett is trying to fix that.</em></p>

 I’m here today with David Garbett, the executive director of the Pioneer Park Coalition, to discuss Pioneer Park—where it’s from, where it's today, and where it’s going in the future.